-Below you will find additional insights about Darden’s application requirements to apply to Darden.
-As you read through the requirements, we encourage you to review our application steps for an overview of our application process.
-Within this application process section, you will also find specific guidance for early action candidates, reapplicants, international applicants and more.
+As you read through the application guidelines below, review our application steps for an overview of our application process.
+Within this section, you will also find specific guidance for Early Action candidates, reapplicants, international applicants and more.

-We have also flagged additional resources that may be helpful to you as you learn more about our application.
-We also recommend listening to our podcast and reading our blog as you continue to explore UVA Darden.
+We have also flagged additional resources that may be helpful to you as you learn more about our application and explore UVA Darden, including our podcast and our admissions blog.
 We look forward to receiving your application!

 The residency section of the application requests information related to verification of residency to establish in-state status for Virginia residents.
 Residency status is assigned by the Virginia Status Office at the University.
 Visit the Virginia Status Office at the University or call +1-434-982-3391 if you need more information.